15th Parliament of Sri Lanka

-The 15th Parliament of Sri Lanka was the meeting of the Parliament of Sri Lanka with its membership determined by the results of the 2015 parliamentary election, held on 17 August 2015.
+The 15th Parliament of Sri Lanka, known officially as the 8th Parliament of the Democratic Socialist Republic of Sri Lanka, was the meeting of the Parliament of Sri Lanka with its membership determined by the results of the 2015 parliamentary election, held on 17 August 2015.
 The parliament met for the first time on 1 September 2015 and was dissolved on 3 March 2020.
-According to the Constitution of Sri Lanka, the maximum legislative term of the parliament is 5 years from the first meeting.

 Election

 The 15th parliamentary election was held on 17 August 2015.
-The incumbent United National Party (UNP) led United National Front for Good Governance (UNFGG) won 106 seats, an increase of 46 since the 2010 election, but failed to secure a majority in Parliament.
-The main opposition United People's Freedom Alliance (UPFA) won 95 seats, a decline of 49.
+The incumbent United National Party (UNP)-led United National Front for Good Governance (UNFGG) won 106 seats, an increase of 46 since the 2010 election, but failed to secure a majority in Parliament.
+The main opposition alliance, the United People's Freedom Alliance (UPFA) won 95 seats, a decline of 49.
 The Tamil National Alliance (TNA), the largest party representing Sri Lankan Tamils, won 16 seats, an increase of two from 2010.
 The remaining eight seats were won by Janatha Vimukthi Peramuna (6), Sri Lanka Muslim Congress (1) and Eelam People's Democratic Party (1).

 Results

 The new parliament was sworn in on 1 September 2015.
 Karu Jayasuriya was elected Speaker, Thilanga Sumathipala as the Deputy Speaker and Selvam Adaikalanathan as the Deputy Chairman of Committees.
 Lakshman Kiriella was appointed Leader of the House and Gayantha Karunathilaka was appointed Chief Government Whip.

 The Speaker recognised TNA leader R. Sampanthan as Leader of the Opposition on 3 September 2015.
-JVP leader Anura Kumara Dissanayaka was nominated to be Chief Opposition Whip.
+JVP leader Anura Kumara Dissanayake was nominated to be Chief Opposition Whip.

 The Parliament became a Constitutional Assembly on 9 March 2016 in order to formulate a new constitution for Sri Lanka.

 Thilanga Sumathipala resigned as Deputy Speaker on 25 May 2018.
 His replacement Ananda Kumarasiri was elected on 5 June 2018.

-Following the withdrawal of the UPFA from the national government, Mahinda Rajapaksa and Mahinda Amaraweera were recognised as Leader of the Opposition and Chief Opposition Whip on 18 December 2018.
+Following the withdrawal of the UPFA from the national government, Mahinda Rajapaksa and Mahinda Amaraweera were recognised as Leader of the Opposition and Chief Opposition Whip respectively on 18 December 2018.